aicore/Core-Analytics-Server/README.md

 ## Config fields
 1. `configVersion` : The version number for run time configuration as discussed above.
-2. `webDashboardEnabled` : `true/false` to enable or disable web dashboard
+2. `webStatusApisEnabled` : `true/false` to enable or disable web dashboard
 3. `systemGenerated` : The properties in this object are system generated and read only.
 It is used by the analytics server to communicate about the config changes to the user.
 4. `rotateDumpFiles`: Specifies details on how the analytics dump files are rotated.
 See below